 Building problems, defective works liability of the architect

 I bought a house 3 years ago from a developer in Denia (Alicante); unfortunately, significant cracks have appeared in the house.
 We have engaged the services of an architect, who has visited the property and is preparing an expert report on the defects of the construction.
-According to the architect, the problem is that in the design and construction of the property the slope of the plot and the soil on which the house is built (composed of a type of clay that moves) was not properly taken into account.
+According to the architect, the problem is that in the design and construction of the property the slope of the plot and the soil on which the house is built (composed of a type of clay that moves) was not properly considered.
 I would like to know who is responsible and who I should contact about this problem, whether it should be the developer, builder or architects, etc. and what steps I need to take to solve the problem.

 Dear reader,